Posted on December 7, 2016

 4 Ways Your Outdated Website May Be Hurting Your Business

-Your website is the one tool that will work for your business 24 hours a day, every day of the year.
+Your practices’s website is the one tool that will work for your business 24 hours a day, every day of the year.
 Your website can act as a salesperson, a content marketer, customer support, and a coordinator.
-A well-designed website engages users, generates conversions and lets visitors know that your business commands respect.
+A well-designed medical website engages users, generates conversions and lets visitors know that your business commands respect.
 Then, there’s the other side of the coin…

 We’ve seen it a thousand times; the dreaded outdated website.
 As website specialists and consumers ourselves, suffice it to say that these ugly old things make us cringe for multiple reasons.
 A website that may have been top-notch even only three years ago can have features that now look outdated, don’t provide accurate information, aren’t converting patients as well as current offerings, and (for older websites) could be turning away traffic to the competition.

-Old websites can actually hurt your business.
+Old medical websites can actually hurt your business.
 Think of it as curb appeal for the modern age, but with higher informational expectations – after all, what other reason is there to visit a business website than to access services or garner more information about those services?
 Despite the old adage “don’t judge a book by its cover”, we all know that the reality is that people do, and people are looking.
 According to a study by PEW Research Institute, 78% of consumers research a product or service online before deciding on their purchase.

 Below are some surprising (and not-so-surprising) ways that a website can impact consumer perception, and how it may be making your visitors perceive your business.